 Follow these six easy steps to purchase ACKO's travel insurance for Germany online:

-Click here and choose your destination.
+Click here and choose Germany as your destination.

-Specify your trip’s start and end dates.
+Specify your trip’s start and end dates

 Pick the types of coverage you want.